 Downtown Tampa is the heart of the Tampa area.
 Many of Tampa’s great businesses are located here.
 It is home to the University of Tampa, Rivergate Tower, Straz Center, the Tampa Museum of Art, Curtis Hixon Waterfront Park, Glazer Children’s Museum, and the Florida Museum of Photographic Arts.
 Also, the Tampa Riverwalk is a great place for a walk or shop by the water.

 Sparkman Wharf / Islands District

-Sparkman Wharf is Tampa’s brand new outdoor waterfront destination.
+Sparkman Wharf is Tampa’s brand-new outdoor waterfront destination.
 Tampa Bay Lightning owner Jeff Vinik was the driving force behind the $1 billion Sparkman Warf renovation.
-His vision is to transform the Channelside district of downtown Tampa into a vibrant core were people can “live, work, stay and play” is awesome.
+His vision is to transform the Channelside district of downtown Tampa into a vibrant core where people can “live, work, stay, and play” which is awesome.
 Mr. Vinik said his vision for Tampa includes a walkable downtown that appeals to millennials and empty-nesters alike.
 He said, “We’re creating what is in such high demand right now nationally.”
 “It’s a trend, it’s for real and we’re hopefully going to provide that opportunity in a relatively seamless manner.”
 Some of the features of his vision include:

 - 1.1 million square feet of new office space.

 - 330,000 square feet for USF’s new downtown medical school and heart institute.